BIG-Ani/techday_log/README.md

 7. improve the flow of login and logout
 8. optimized the persistence service with the Cache to reduce retrieving data from the database

-9. create RedisCacheManager to support distributed caching
+9. created RedisCacheManager to support distributed caching

+10. integrated the markdown editor for the articl adding
+ bug: changing the template structure, so that the form can not be submitted correctly